ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

   ],
 )
 ==== Module Description
-Module PM_S_BLE: BLE Module for the parent.
-Will be constantly scanning for specific device UUIDs which are written in a list.
-When a device is recognized, the Pi will perform handshake, which includes synchronization (to match time for data transfer), an acknowledgement from the child about this synchronization, and a confirmation acknowledgement from the parent.
+#def("Module PM_S_BLE"): BLE Module for the parent.
+Will be constantly scanning for specific module UUIDs which are written in a list.
+When a module is recognized, the Parent will perform handshake, which includes synchronization (to match time for data transfer), an acknowledgement from the child about this synchronization, and a confirmation acknowledgement from the parent.
+#list([Output: flag returned noting that a new child module has connected to the parent.
+This output should update other modules, such as PM_S_MODULES.])

-Module PM_S_DEVICES: Module tracking all child devices connected to parent and sending this data to screen via SDA pin.
+#def("Module PM_S_DEVICES"): Module tracking all child modules connected to parent and sending this data to screen via SDA pin.
 Is updated every time a new connection is established with new UUID and MAC address added to list.
+#list([Input: upon a successful connection the parent module will have new UUIDs or MAC addresses of the child modules.],
+[Output: updated list of all modules connected, which should be sent to the PM_S_SCREEN module for printing.])

-Module PM_S_TEMP: Tracks internal temperature of Raspberry Pi chip.If Temp exceeds a threshold set, output warning.
+#def("Module PM_S_TEMP"): Tracks internal temperature of Raspberry Pi chip.If Temp exceeds a threshold set, output warning.
 If it exceeds a maximum then turn module off.
+#list([Input: internal temperature of the module.],[Output: current temperature and/or issued warning of critical temperature reached.
+This should be forwarded to the PM_S_SCREEN module.])

-Module PM_S_MODE: Tracks the current HID mode of the device, and is changed via button PM_H1.
-Changing the mode will mean changing the HID Descriptor (changes the encoding so that the device can read the controller as a XBOX/PS/Nintendo Gamepad) and the HID Report format (the sequence of output bytes ordered correctly to match the specific gamepad format we are looking for).
+#def("Module PM_S_MODE"): Tracks the current HID mode of the module (which will relate to the host device), and is changed via button PM_H1.
+Changing the mode will mean changing the HID Descriptor (changes the encoding so that the host device can read the controller as a XBOX/PS/Nintendo Gamepad) and the HID Report format (the sequence of output bytes ordered correctly to match the specific gamepad format we are looking for).
+#list([Input: mode associated to the current host device.],[Output: new HID formatting for both descriptor and report.
+This module sends information to PM_S_SCREEN, the descriptor, and PM_S_HID_WRITE.])

-Module PM_S_SCREEN: Will take Temperature, Devices, and Mode and print onto screen.
+#def("Module PM_S_SCREEN"): Will take Temperature, module list, and Mode and print onto screen.
+#list([Input: Temperature, Mode, module list.],[Output: prints the inputs on the PM_H2.])

-Module PM_S_CONFIG_APP: an external configuration app that will remap what the parent module will read from the incoming state package provided by the child module.
+#def("Module PM_S_CONFIG_APP"): an external configuration app that will remap what the parent module will read from the incoming state package provided by the child module.
 Updates only when configuration is changed and sends a profile.
+#list([Input: User changes.],[Output: file that re-assigns bit locations to associated buttons in array.
+Sent to PM_S_CONFIG_APP.])

-Module PM_S_CONFIG_MAP: intermediate step between PM_S_CONFIG_APP and HID_WRITE that takes the state package and consults the current mapping set either by default or through a profile set in the configuration app, giving new meaning to the bits that comprise the state package.
+#def("Module PM_S_CONFIG_MAP"): intermediate step between PM_S_CONFIG_APP and HID_WRITE that takes the state package and consults the current mapping set either by default or through a profile set in the configuration app, giving new meaning to the bits that comprise the state package.
+#list([Input: current state package and config app changes.],[Output: the updated translation of state package in a standard format.
+Sent to PM_S_HID_WRITE.])

-Module PM_S_HID_WRITE: Writes a HID report (data sequence).
-The report will first determine the mode (commonly referred to as the protocol that the device follows) it is in using PM_S_MODE, and then will then encode the values sent by the updated state package created from PM_S_CONFIG_MAP, to match the standard HID report formatting.
+#def("Module PM_S_HID_WRITE"): Writes a HID report (data sequence).
+The report will first determine the mode (commonly referred to as the protocol that the module will follows) it is in using PM_S_MODE, and then will then encode the values sent by the updated state package created from PM_S_CONFIG_MAP, to match the standard HID report formatting.
+#list([Input: updated state package translation and current mode.],[Output: HID report that follows correct formatting protocol set by host device.
+Sends to host device.])

-Module PM_S_STORE: saves the current configuration set from the configuration app.
+#def("Module PM_S_STORE"): saves the current configuration set from the configuration app.
+#list([Input: any modifiable data, such as mode or config.],[Output: stored information to be reused and call upon reboot.])
 #pagebreak()
-== Hardware Design
+== Hardware Design <hardware>
 The Hardware component of the project includes the boards required to operate the controller, the buttons and joysticks, and the screen (if it is included in the Rev 0 design).
 Note that some of these components (such as buttons, joysticks, batteries, etc.) may be subject to change during the course of the project for more optimized options that better fit the design that the OpenArcade team visualizes.
 This list of components can be seen in @tbl:tb7.
 \